HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 — Multisig wallets are popular in DAOs and Web3 corporations to simplify treasury management.

-Web3 often involves collaborating with large groups of anonymous strangers across the internet.
+Web3 often involves collaborating with large groups of anonymous users across the internet.
 For instance, blockchain networks require the participation of computers across the world to function properly.
-Similarly, decentralized autonomous organizations, or DAOs use governance tokens to allow a large number of community members to vote on major protocol decisions.
+Similarly, decentralized autonomous organizations (DAOs) use governance tokens to allow a large number of community members to vote on major protocol decisions.

-So who manages the keys for a shared crypto wallet, if the organization has no clear leader?
-For example, what if a CFO goes rogue, or your accountant decides to leave on an endless round-the-world trip?
-In these situations, having one entity or person coordinate assets raises trust issues and defeats the purpose of decentralization.
+So who manages the keys for a shared crypto wallet if the organization has no clear leader?
+For example, what if a CFO goes rogue, or your accountant decides to take an extended leave?
+In these situations, having a single entity or person coordinate assets raises trust issues and defeats the purpose of decentralization.

 That’s where multisig wallets come in.
 Multisig wallets provide a secure, transparent, and decentralized approach to managing shared funds.